D-Roberts/icd-gen/README.md

                 - WIP [not there yet]
                 - need to simplify the problem the model is working on; current is too hard to start with I think.
+                - Also these noise schedules depend a lot on input distrib and dim reconsider t pattern to learn and what makes it in-context

                 - issue with the right supervision and context treatment; architecture works fine on simple denoise with MSE.

+                - now: make the simple synthetic task work.
+                    - I am not certain the current patchify from timm is doing what I want.
+Check.
+                    - save dataset to disk.
+Need to simplify as much as possible to debug the supervision signal.
+                    - first no context
+                    - there might be an issue with the fused context - model learns to cancel each other out - reconceive context input after double check weights and grads on all layers.
+DyT is telling me something I think.

+                    - change model now with task and datagen change to simple first (no context, no patches, image level, need new patchify and all layers changed and an unpatchify)